-The statewide implementation of Medicaid managed care approved in this year's 82nd Texas legislative session will effect changes to both the Public and Private UPL programs.
-Under an 1115 Medicaid waiver negotiated between the Texas Health and Human Services Commission and the federal Centers for Medicare and Medicaid Services, both UPL programs will be replaced with supplemental payment methodologies through which federal matching funds are distributed to participating hospitals.
-Fiscal year 2012 will be a transition year in which supplemental payments will be made based primarily on the amounts of public or private UPL funds received by hospitals in the prior year, followed by a five-year transition period, in which payments will be made increasingly based on performance and service metrics.
-Central Health expects to receive approximately the same amount of revenue in additional rent from Seton for the waiver program that it received in fiscal year 2011 through Program Payments and to likewise incur approximately the same amount of expense in 2012 for the waiver program that it incurred this year for the Private UPL program.
-Future revenue and expenses for fiscal years 2013 and beyond is not estimable at this time.
+The statewide implementation of Medicaid managed care approved in the 82nd Texas legislative session made changes to both the Public and Private UPL programs.
+Under the 1115 Medicaid waiver negotiated between the Texas Health and Human Services Commission and the federal Centers for Medicare and Medicaid Services, both UPL programs have been replaced with supplemental payment methodologies through which federal matching funds are distributed to participating hospitals.
+Fiscal year 2012 was a transition year in which supplemental payments were made based primarily on the amounts of public or private UPL funds received by hospitals in the prior year.
+It will be followed by a four-year transition period, in which payments will be made increasingly based on performance and service metrics.
+Future activity for fiscal years 2013 and beyond is not estimable at this time.

-11. INTERLOCAL AGREEMENT WITH THE CITY OF AUSTIN
+10. INTERLOCAL AGREEMENT WITH THE CITY OF AUSTIN